 - Srinagar to Pahalgam – Day 4

 - Pahalgam to Aharbal and Srinagar by evening – Day 5

 - Srinagar to Gurez – Day 6

 - Sonamarg to Srinagar – Day 8

 - Fly Out of Srinagar – Day 9

 I wanted to rent motorcycles for the entire duration of the trip.
 But Faisal had prior bookings he had to keep up with.

-So for the first 2 days, it was decided that we will rent a cab and then take the handover of motorcycles from Faisal on Day 3.
-The driver would pick us up straight from the airport and take us to Gulmarg.
+So for the first 2 days, it was decided that we would rent a cab and then take the handover of motorcycles from Faisal on Day 3.
+The driver would pick us up from the airport and take us to Gulmarg.

 I kept changing the itinerary multiple times trying to find the best way to explore the best that I could.
 Faisal of course was my primary source of information.
 I really thank the guy for being so patient with my wild amount of questions.

 Mentioned below is how we finally ended up traveling.
 You can also click on the links to read about our journey on that particular day.